Years prior to wanting cosmetic surgery, I had had a gastric bypass to help me lose weight.

 The bypass worked wonders but left me with a lot of loose skin.
 The only option to get rid of the loose skin was to have cosmetic surgery.

-I travelled to Bangkok at the end of August 2017.
+I travelled to Bangkok in August 2017.
 I wanted to be there a few days before my cosmetic journey began in September.

-I had a mid/lower face and neck lift, upper blepharoplasty (eye rejuvenation), a tummy tuck, thigh lift, arm lift and breast lift with breast implants.
-You can’t of course have all of these procedures in one surgery, so this meant 3 separate operations.
+I had a mid/lower face, neck lift, eye rejuvenation, thigh lift, arm lift and breast lift with breast implants.
+You can’t of course have all of these procedures in one surgery, so this meant three separate operations.
 I completed my makeover with the dental work that I had been putting off for some time because of the prices in New Zealand.

 It was an amazing experience and when you go through something like this, it is filled with ups and downs.
 This was a treat I had been promising myself for years, and once I had sold my house I was determined to do it.
 You only live once.